charbonnierg/go-opcua-playground/README.md

 ## Objectives

 1. Learn how to use the [Go language](https://go.dev/)
-2. Lean how to use the [gopcua](https://github.com/gopcua/opcua) library
+2. Learn how to use the [gopcua](https://github.com/gopcua/opcua) library
 3. Learn how to use [nats.go](https://github.com/nats-io/nats.go) library

 ## Steps